What are “Managed Services?”

-Managed IT service is when a company outsources certain IT functions to a third-party provider, referred to as a Managed Service Provider or MSP.
-These outsourced functions may be as basic as keeping IT equipment and other services functional all the way up to full IT team outsourcing.
+Managed IT service is a company’s practice of outsourcing certain IT functions to a third-party provider that is referred to as a Managed Service Provider or MSP.
+These outsourced functions can range from keeping IT equipment and other services functional to full IT team outsourcing.

-The goal is to either serve as an IT team for a company that has little or no internal capabilities or to support an experienced IT team by taking some of the day-to-day tasks off their plate.
+The goal of managed IT service is to either serve as an IT team for a company with little or no internal capabilities or to support an experienced IT team by taking some day-to-day tasks off their plate.

-Technology in the workplace is changing rapidly and getting more complex every year.
+Workplace technology is rapidly changing and growing more complex each year.

-One great example is the number of devices employees depend on.
-Just 20 years ago, most employees only had access to work technology while they were at work.
-Today, it’s likely employees are accessing company information in the office, on a work laptop at home, on a tablet and even on their personal phone–and some of those devices are being used without the IT department even knowing they’re in use.
+One example is the number of devices employees depend on.
+20 years ago, most employees only had access to work technology while at the office.
+Today, employees access company information in the office and on work laptops, tablets, or personal phones at home.

-The IT team often has to come up with ways to support all of those devices and use cases while also keeping company data secure.
-That’s just one example of how day-to-day IT work can quickly balloon in order to keep pace with the way workplaces use technology.
+IT teams often have to develop ways to support each device and use cases while keeping company data secure.
+That’s just one way everyday IT work can quickly balloon to keep pace with workplace technology use.

 Filling the Talent Gap

-We see that IT work is becoming more complex, but IT talent is not keeping up with the demand.
-Even though the unemployment rate is the lowest it’s been since 2000, nearly 60% of employers struggle to fill job vacancies within 12 weeks.
-Experts predict that trend is going to get worse, putting the technology, media and telecommunications industries short 4.3 million skilled workers globally by 2030.
+IT work is becoming more complex, but IT talent is not keeping up with the demand.
+Though the unemployment rate is the lowest since 2000, nearly 60% of employers struggle to fill job vacancies within 12 weeks.
+Experts predict that trend is going to worsen, putting the technology, media, and telecommunications industries short by 4.3 million skilled workers by 2030.

-That means many companies won’t have the talent to support many of these critical IT services.
-Without someone managing upkeep and maintenance business owners run the risk of cybersecurity breaches, data loss and other issues that can negatively impact a business.
+That means many companies won’t have the talent to support many critical IT services.
+Without someone managing upkeep and maintenance, business owners run the risk of cybersecurity breaches, data loss, and other issues that can negatively impact their businesses.

-Using a MSP allows your IT team to focus on strategic initiatives that support your business.
-Not only is that good for the bottom line, it also proves the value of your IT department, giving you a bargaining chip for future budget talks.
+Using an MSP allows your IT team to focus on strategic initiatives that support your business.
+Not only is that good for the bottom line; it also proves the value of your IT department and gives you a bargaining chip for future budget talks.

 History of Managed Services

-In the 1990s networks were fairly simple systems.
-Since there wasn’t a lot of dedicated staff in the IT department, the teams typically didn’t do anything for general maintenance if their machines were malfunctioning or slowing down–only if they stopped working.
-Once they broke, the technology team would fix them, which became known as the break/fix method.
+In the 1990s, networks were fairly simple systems.
+Since there weren’t many dedicated staff in IT departments, teams typically did not do anything for general maintenance if their machines were malfunctioning or slowing down — unless they stopped working.
+When these machines broke, technology teams would fix them.
+This became known as the break/fix method.

-After a while some of the biggest Fortune 500 companies recognized the negative impact this mentality was having on their business.
-They began to work with IT service providers to proactively diagnose and correct problems before they caused an issue for the company.
-This early version of IT outsourced service management used complex software to analyze the data, which was extremely cost prohibitive and wasn’t accessible for most companies.
+After a while, some Fortune 500 companies recognized the negative impact this mentality had on their businesses and began to work with IT service providers to proactively diagnose and correct problems before they created issues.
+This early version of IT outsourced service management used complex software to analyze data, which was cost prohibitive and unaccessible for most companies.

 The Beginning of Widespread Usage

-By the end of the decade, computers were more complex and most offices had several other devices–like printers and fax machines–on their networks.
-Smaller companies began to realize the break/fix method no longer made good business sense.
-They needed to start being proactive about monitoring their equipment and providing maintenance before something broke.
+By the end of the decade, computers were more complex and most offices added other devices — like printers and fax machines — to their networks.
+Smaller companies began to realize the break/fix method no longer made sense.
+These companies needed to be proactive about monitoring and maintaining their equipment.

-However, putting that realization into practice was easier said than done because that proactive monitoring and maintenance put a serious strain on already limited IT staff and resources.
-So, by the late 1990s, more companies began to use third party IT services as a way to outsource some of their day-to-day IT needs including systems management, network monitoring and security.
+Such proactive monitoring and maintenance put serious strains on limited IT staff and resources.
+So, by the late 1990s, more companies began using third party IT services to outsource some of their everyday IT needs including systems management, network monitoring, and security.

-As the demand grew, the cost decreased and became more accessible for businesses.
-Today 64% of organizations say they use some form of managed IT services.
+As demand for managed IT services grew, they became accessible and cost-efficient.
+Today 64% of organizations say they use some form of these services.

 What Does the Future Hold?

-- Data and IT Security: Hardly a month goes by that we don’t hear about a data breach or other cybersecurity issue.
+- Data and IT Security: We’re always hearing about data breaches and other cybersecurity issues.
 MSPs are responding to this need by offering more robust cybersecurity services to their customers.

-- Specialization: While most MSPs will still offer generalized services, we’ll likely see more providers start to focus on specific industries.
-Becoming experts will allow MSPs to understand the nuances and deliver a bigger value to their customers.
+- Specialization: While most MSPs will still offer generalized services, more providers will likely start focusing on specific industries.
+Becoming experts will allow MSPs to understand nuances and deliver a bigger value to their customers.

 - The Internet of Things: The Internet of Things goes far beyond smart speakers in your home.
-We’re seeing this trend skyrocket in utilities, healthcare, the auto industry and more.
+This trend is skyrocketing in utilities, healthcare, the auto industry, and more.
 MSPs will need to keep pace with this growing trend.

 Most Common Type of Services

-The number and type of services a company needs from a MSP usually depend on the company’s internal IT capabilities.
+The number and types of services a company needs from a MSP typically depends on the company’s internal IT capabilities.
 However, the most common services companies need support on are:

-IT backup services protect and retain your data and allow you to recover data as small as single files or as large as entire databases.
+IT backup services protect and retain your data, allowing you to recover data as small as single files or as large as entire databases.

 This layer of redundancy provides additional security and accessibility in case of an event.
-It usually makes sense to outsource secure data back-ups to take advantage of the state-of-the art technology an MSP can offer.
+It is good practice to outsource secure data back-ups to take advantage of the state-of-the-art technology an MSP can offer.

 Help Desk Solutions

-Many companies who use managed IT services have little or no IT resources of their own.
-MSPs often offer help desk solutions as a way to give their customers access to an on-call IT specialist who can help them troubleshoot their issues either remotely or on-site.
+Many companies who use managed IT services have little or no internal IT resources.
+MSPs often offer help desk solutions to give their customers access to an on-call IT specialist who helps them troubleshoot their issues either on-site or remotely.

 IT Support Services

-IT support services are really useful when you need a combination of IT support and guidance.
-The MSP is responsible for proactively managing and patching your devices while providing insight into how your system works and how it should work.
+IT support services are especially useful when you need a combination of IT support and guidance.
+The MSP is responsible for proactively managing and patching your devices while providing insight into how your system works or should work.

 Managed Network Security

-With so many companies adopting this extremely popular cloud service, many MSPs are able to plan, design, implement and support Office365 for their customers.
+With so many companies adopting Microsoft’s popular cloud service, many MSPs are able to plan, design, implement, and support Office365 for their customers.

-This type of data storage architecture allows a customer to store large amounts of unstructured data.
-As businesses struggle to find ways to store massive amounts of data, object storage can offer benefits like cost-effectiveness, scalability and reliability.
-This type of storage is typically used for data like media files, web content, documents and backups.
+This type of data storage architecture allows customers to store unstructured data in large amounts.
+As businesses struggle to find ways to store such data, object storage can offer cost-effectiveness, scalability and reliability benefits.
+This storage type is typically used for data like media files, web content, documents, and backups.

 General data storage comes in several tiers.
-The provider generally works with the customer to find and use the type of storage that will give them the optimal efficiency and the lowest cost.
+The provider generally works with customers to find and use the type of storage that gives them optimal efficiency and the lowest cost.

-Small and medium companies don’t typically have the capacity to hire a dedicated Chief Information Officer.
-A Virtual CIO is a service some MSPs offer that provides analysis, strategy and a step-by-step plan for the company’s technology.
+Small and medium companies typically do not have the capacity to hire a dedicated Chief Information Officer.
+A Virtual CIO is a service some MSPs offer to provide analysis, strategy, and a step-by-step plan for the company’s technology.

 Type of Providers & Companies

-This is a good option for a company who has significant IT resources internally but wants to take some of the day-to-day tasks off their in-house team’s plate.
-In this role the MSP will usually focus on monitoring, alerting the customer in order to proactively fix any problems with the company’s technology.
-They won’t necessarily be involved in any strategic IT work.
+This is a good option for a company with significant internal IT resources who wants to take some everyday tasks off their in-house team’s plate.
+In this role, the MSP focuses on monitoring and alerting the customer to proactively fix any problems with the company’s technology, but will not necessarily be involved in strategic IT work.

-A consulting relationship works well for companies that have some internal IT resources but need strategic guidance for new projects or future growth.
-The MSP can perform all the functions they would in the basic relationship as well as help the company with more strategic initiatives, like creating a plan to scale up.
+A consulting relationship works well for companies with some internal IT resources who still need strategic guidance for new projects or future growth.
+The MSP can perform all the functions outlined in the basic relationship but can also help the company with more strategic initiatives like creating a scale up plan.

-An MSP that offers full outsourcing will have highly trained staff and will be able to offer a full spectrum of IT services using their own facilities and equipment.
-They’ll typically be able to do everything that a basic and consulting MSP offers as well as higher-level strategic services, like a virtual CIO.
+An MSP that offers full outsourcing will have highly-trained staff who can offer a full spectrum of IT services with their own facilities and equipment.
+They will typically do everything basic and consulting MSPs offer while also offering higher-level strategic services like a virtual CIO.

 Cloud Managed Service Provider

-A cloud managed service provider offers many of the same benefits as a traditional MSP, but with a focus on cloud management.
-While some companies focus solely on cloud services, many are able to offer both your traditional service offerings as well as cloud services as part of their packages.
+A cloud managed service provider offers many of the same benefits as traditional MSPs, but with a cloud management focus.
+While some companies focus solely on cloud services, many are able to offer both your traditional service offerings and cloud services in their packages.

 Local Provider vs Big Box Provider

-When customers decide they want to work with an MSP, many of them wonder if location matters when they’re choosing their provider.
+When customers decide they want to work with an MSP, many wonder if location matters when choosing a provider.

-When you first get started, you’ll have the option of choosing between a local provider, like Tech-Ache Solutions & Consulting, or a national provider, like Amazon Web Services.
-Both have their pros and cons so it’s important to understand what your company needs and values from the relationship before you choose.
+As you get started, you’ll have the option of choosing between a local provider like Tech-Ache Solutions & Consulting or a national provider like Amazon Web Services.
+Both have their pros and cons, so it’s important to understand what your company needs and values from the relationship before you choose.

-One of the reasons Tech-Ache Solutions & Consulting customers chose a local provideri s the long-term relationship they get with a local vendor.
+Tech-Ache Solutions & Consulting customers often choose us for the long-term relationship they get from a local provider.

 Choosing Big Box

-Companies as small as a one-person startup to as large as a Fortune 500 use MSPs.
-Since most providers are able to offer various tiers of service, it’s easy for companies to find one that works well with their IT needs.
+From small one-person startups to Fortune 500 companies, MSPs are valuable to all business types.
+Since most providers offer various service tiers, it’s easy for companies to find one that suits their IT needs.

-Certain industries will need to work with managed service providers who have specific experience in the target industry.
-MSPs who have industry knowledge will be better at understanding how IT impacts business goals in industries like:
+Certain industries need to work with managed service providers who have experience in their target industry.
+MSPs who have industry knowledge will better understand how IT impacts business goals in industries like: